-If an agency doesn’t have a decent client retention rate, then they’re missing one of those elements, and that means they won’t be able to give you the results that you want.
+If an agency doesn’t have a decent client retention rate, they’re missing one of those elements, which means they won’t be able to give you the results you want.

 But when you find an agency with a high client retention rate — and when they publish it online for everyone to see — you know that you’ve found a quality agency.

-Step 6: Ask who exactly will responsible for your site
+Step 6: Ask who exactly will be responsible for your site

 Get to know the individual or individuals that will be working for you in designing, creating, and maintaining your website.
 Be sure to get their contact information.

-By doing this, you have a point of contact (or contacts) at the company with whom you can contact immediately to make sure that your site gets the attention it needs, or you get your questions answered in a timely fashion.
+By doing this, you have a point of contact (or contacts) at the company with whom you can contact immediately to ensure that your site gets the attention it needs, or you get your questions answered in a timely fashion.